A Structural Account of Combinatory Completeness

 The definition of $\mathsf{B},\mathsf{C},\mathsf{K},\mathsf{W}$, and $\mathsf{I}$ combinators in an applicative system is easily adapted to applicative systems in $\mathfrak{S}$-multicategories, with the caveat that for certain combinators to be expressible the faithful cartesian club $\mathfrak{S}$ must contain certain functions.
 Specifically, while the definitions of the $\mathsf{B}$ and $\mathsf{I}$ combinator make sense in an $\mathfrak{S}$-multicategory for any $\mathfrak{S}$, to express the $\mathsf{C}$ combinator we require that $\mathfrak{S}$ contains the bijections, with the $\mathsf{K}$ and $\mathsf{W}$ combinators requiring $\mathfrak{S}$ to contain the monotone injections and monotone surjections, respectively.

-Our combinatory completeness results are summarised in Figure~\ref{fig:results-summary}.
+We obtain a number of results (Theorem~\ref{thm:id-combinatory-complete} and Theorem~\ref{thm:structured-combinatory-complete}) relating weak $\mathfrak{S}$-combinatory completeness to the existence of certain combinators, summarised in Figure~\ref{fig:results-summary}.
 The entries of the first column indicate subcategories of $\mathbf{Fun}$ that form faithful cartesian clubs $\mathfrak{S}$, which we will usually refer to by the short names given in the second column.
 For example, $\mathbf{Inj}$ is the wide subcategory of $\mathbf{Fun}$ that contains only injective functions as morphisms, and $\mathbf{Id}$ is the wide subcategory of $\mathbf{Fun}$ containing only identity functions.
-The third column tells us what an $\mathfrak{S}$-combinatory complete applicative system in an $\mathfrak{S}$-multicategory is.
+The third column tells us what a weakly $\mathfrak{S}$-combinatory complete applicative system in an $\mathfrak{S}$-multicategory is.